Better health in our 50s

 The other side of the coin is managing cognitive risks, including loneliness: What’s bad for your brain.

-Diet/nutrition, exercise and cognitive stimulation are not the only factors that are necessary for good health in our 50s.
-Other factors that need to be managed – Other priorities for good health – include sleep; dental health; stress management and maintaining strong social ties.
+Diet/nutrition, exercise and cognitive stimulation are not the only factors that are necessary for good health in our 50s and beyond.
+Other factors that need to be managed include sleep; dental health; stress and social connection.
+Stress management and maintaining strong social ties are also reasonably strong predictors of future quality-of-life.
+More information is in section 6 – Other priorities for good health.

-The evidence is remarkably consistent: people who maintain meaningful relationships, regular social contact, and a sense of belonging experience better cognitive health, better emotional balance, and even lower rates of chronic disease.
+The evidence is remarkably consistent: people who maintain meaningful relationships, regular social contact, and a sense of belonging experience better cognitive health, better emotional balance and lower rates of chronic disease.
 Social connection reduces stress hormones, supports immune function, and keeps the brain stimulated in ways that solitary activities simply can’t replicate.
-It’s not just diet and physical activity that are important – there are other factors that contribute to good health that need to be managed in our 50s.
-For example, in order to support cognitive health, it is important to stay socially engaged, retain purposeful pursuits, learn new skills and manage risk factors (see section 4.2 – What’s good for your brain).
-The other side of the coin is managing cognitive risks: What’s bad for your brain.

 Risks and early warning signs